Skip Navigation LinksCanneryLicensingProcess

 Cannery Licensing Process

-3. Once the firm knows what license to obtain, fill out the Cannery License Application (PDF) by sending it with payment ($118.00 non-refundable fee) to the California Department of Public Health.
+3. If Official Process Letter(s) stated products must be packed under a Cannery license, fill out the Cannery License Application (PDF) and submit with payment ($118.00 non-refundable fee) to the California Department of Public Health.
 It could take up to 2 weeks before the cannery desk receives your application with payment.

 Page Last Updated :